iambrainstorming/iambrainstorming.github.io/src/chapters/social-media/social-media-metrics.md

    How much time users *meaningfully* spend on the platform

 2. **Content quality**
-   Whether users discover meaningful content—or just AI-generated slop or disinformation
+   Whether users discover meaningful content—or just AI-generated slop or disinformation or information pollution

 3. **Emotional impact**
    Whether the platform leaves users with hope, or reinforces outrage and learned helplessness